ssschoubye/SoftwareTek-Spil/README.md

 # Reversi Advanced
 ## Project description

-The aim of this project was to create an as "advanced" version of Reversi as possible withing a three week timeline.
+The aim of this project was to create an as "advanced" version of Reversi as possible within a three week timeline.
 However, it was closer to a two week timeline as the group also had to write a report about the project.

 The group was restricted to using Java and JavaFX for the project.
 So choosing what languages would be relevant for the given problem wasn't a part of it.